 \subsection{Text-Motion Editing}

-\textbf{Evaluation Metrics.} Due to the lack of benchmark datasets and metrics, we generate 200 fine-grained text-prompt with its corresponding edited version by GPT4-o~\cite{achiam2023gpt}.
+\textbf{Evaluation Metrics.} Due to the lack of benchmark datasets and metrics, we generate 200 fine-grained text-prompts with their corresponding edited version using GPT4-o~\cite{openai2024gpt4technicalreport}.
 The comparison is conducted by utilizing models to first generate the motion corresponding to the original text and then do editing to this generation based on the new instruction.
-To evaluate the editing quality, beyond generation metrics, we propose using Text-Motion Similarity score to measure the similarity of edited motion with editing global motion description based on Sec.~\ref{sec:representation}, denoted as HTMA-S.
+To evaluate the editing quality, beyond generation metrics, we propose using Text-Motion Similarity score to measure the similarity of edited motion with editing global motion description, denoted as HTMA-S.

 \textbf{Evaluation Results.} We benchmark KinMo against various methods for T2M generation~\cite{pinyoanuntapong2024mmm, guo2024momask, petrovich24stmc}.
-We discover KinMo is the only method capable of local temporal editing, while maintaining motion naturalness as shown in \cref{fig:motiongeneration} and \cref{tab:motion-edit}.
-Editing global semantics can be captured at both the joint and interaction semantic levels, thus achieving better generation and editing, as shown in \cref{fig:visual_comparison,fig:ablation-visual-gen}.
+KinMo is the only method able to do local temporal editing, while maintaining organic motion generation, as shown in the main paper and \cref{tab:motion-edit}.
+Editing global semantics can be captured at both the joint and interaction semantic levels, thus achieving better generation and editing.
+Please refer to the experiments in the main paper.